-User participation in smart local energy systems is essential for their long-term success.
-This is supported by the ‘consumer pull’ approach to energy innovation promoted by the Prospering from the energy revolution (PFER) programme.
-However, the majority of energy users rarely engage in energy markets due to the current market set up and regulatory constraints, no real need to change and a general lack of understanding.
-Energy feedback initiatives traditionally offer one direction of engagement that provide information to energy users.
+User participation in smart local energy systems is essential for their long term success.
+However, the majority of energy users rarely engage in the energy markets.
+This is due to a combination of factors: the current market set up and regulatory constraints; a perception that there is no real need to change and a general lack of understanding.
+Energy feedback initiatives traditionally offer one direction of engagement – they provide information to energy users.
 More interactive two-way engagement, potentially with a community dimension, is likely to be more effective.

-Clear presentation of local energy flows and interactions – including electricity, heat and transport – can be used to engage users.
-This is particularly true if two-way conversations take place to enable negotiation, and help users to understand how their activities and use of resources influence energy use in a more joined-up way.
-This will help users to manage, directly or through delegation, consumption, production and storage of energy, contributing to network and grid balancing at the same time as gaining value for themselves and their communities.
+Communication mechanisms that present local energy flows and interactions – including electricity, heat and transport – can be used to engage users.
+This is particularly true if two-way conversations take place to enable negotiation, and enable users to understand how their activities and use of resources influence energy use in a more joined-up way.
+This will help them to manage, directly, or through delegation, their consumption, production and storage of energy.
+In this way they will contribute to network and grid balancing at the same time as gaining value for themselves and their communities.
 Communication takes place most effectively through a combination of personal and technological interactions: person-person, person-technology, technology-technology.

-The action-oriented approach adopted in this research is designed to address the need to extend and strengthen user participation in energy systems at local level, and deepen the impact of the EnergREV on user engagement, by using longitudinal local energy data to co-create a suite of smart tools that will be trialled using inclusive approaches in two of the PFER demonstrators.
+The action-oriented approach adopted in this research is designed to address the need to extend and strengthen user participation in energy systems at local level by developing and trialling spatial and temporal tools to help in the planning and delivery of smart local energy initiatives and engage communities in a more joined-up way.